grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 ## Which Grafana Mimir features are built on top of the hash ring

 Grafana Mimir primarily uses the hash ring for sharding and replication.
-A part from this, other features are built on top of the hash ring:
+Features that are built using the hash ring:

 - **Service discovery**: instances can discover each other looking up who is registered in the ring.
 - **Heartbeating**: instances periodically send an heartbeat to the ring to signal they're up and running.
 An instance is considered unhealthy if misses the heartbeat for some period of time.